ktsn/vue-designer/README.md

 The server is executed by the editor process and responsible with parsing/analyzing component code and handling client requests.
 The client is for rendering compnent preview and handling the users' interaction.
 The server and client communicate by WebSocket to synchronize component data.

-The server code is written in TypeScript and compiled to CommonJS format while the client code is in TypeScript too but bundled by webpack.
+The server code is written in TypeScript and compiled to CommonJS format while the client code is in TypeScript too but bundled by Vite.

 The codes only for client should be in `src/view`.